simoneSantoni/net-analysis-smm638/tutorials/README.md

 Tutorials - README
 ==================

-This directory contains some Python scripts that offer basic 'recipes' to create key visualizations.
+This directory contains some Python scripts that offer 'recipes' to carry out fundamental network analysis tasks.

 The directory will be updated on a rolling basis.